 Bentota is a resort town on Sri Lanka’s southwest coast.
 Its long Bentota Beach stretches north, where it becomes a sandy strip known as Paradise Island, parallel to Bentota Lagoon.
-Eventhough this town now best known for its beaches, history of this town goes as far as 2nd century BC and has been a central city in the Buddhist civilisation in Sri Lanka.
+Even though this town is now best known for its beaches, the history of this town goes as far as the 2nd century BC and has been a central city in the Buddhist civilisation in Sri Lanka.

 Three hundred meters passing the Bentara Bridge, there is a road to the left called Circular Road which goes around the horseshoe shaped river.
 Five ancient Buddhist temples can be found along this route.

 - Udakotuwa Bodhi Sameepa Rajamaha Viharaya

 - Galapatha Rajamaha Viharaya &

 Although now operating as five different temples, it is believed that these 5 temples belonged to one large temple complex covering over 6 square kilometres in the ancient past.
 Based on archaeological studies, this temple complex was found to have been built by King Devanampiyatissa (250-210 BC) according to Mr. R. Ayrton, Commissioner of Archeology (1912-1913).
 During the reign of the Polonnaruwa kingdom, all five temples have been under the Galapatha Viharaya.